warmlogic/expertTrain/README.md

    - A mat file with the error information gets saved to the session directory.
 Load it and examine the `ME` variable to find your bug.
    - To get back to the Matlab command window, type `control-c` again and enter the command `sca` (blindly if you have to) to clear any remaining PTB windows.

+Important notes
+====

+- If you're running on Windows XP, it seems that you should not allow participants to push other keys along with the response key.
+   - For example, do not let participants rest their hand(s) on the Control key, as the double key press will crash the experiment.
+You may want to physically remove the Control key and other modifier keys (e.g., Alt and Windows keys) from the participant keyboard.
+   - This issue does not seem to exist on Mac OS X.

 TODO
 ====